ShenglongZhou/IIHT/IIHT/readme.txt

 %     n       : Dimension of the solution x, (required)
 %     s       : Sparsity level of x, an integer between 1 and n-1, (required)
 %     pars:     Parameters are all OPTIONAL
+%               pars.neg    --  = 0.
+Compute sparsity constrained model (default)
+%                               = 1.
+Compute sparsity and non-negative constrained model
-%               pars.iteron --  =1.
+%               pars.iteron --  = 1.
 Results will  be shown for each iteration (default)
-%                               =0.
+%                               = 0.
 Results won't be shown for each iteration
 %               pars.maxit  --  Maximum nonumber of iteration   (default 5000)
 %               pars.tol    --  Tolerance of stopping criteria  (default 1e-6sqrt(n))
 %